5 High Risk/High Reward Outfielders (Fantasy Baseball)

 The story here is all too familiar.
 For the fourth time in five seasons, Stanton logged fewer than 124 games played, yet while active still managed to tantalize his fantasy owners with his peerless power.

 Indeed, by hard hitting metrics, Stanton was his usual baseball-scorching self in 2016, with a top-two average exit velocity mark and a top-five barrels rate among qualified hitters per MLB Statcast.
 So why exactly is Stanton falling as far as the fourth round in some standard fantasy drafts?
-There could very well be some market fatigue here, with too many owners burner by Stanton too many times over.
+There could very well be some market fatigue here, with too many owners burned by Stanton too many times over.

-On top of that, the Miami slugger’s more traditional 2016 stats were not entirely impressive (at least not by his standards), with his .249 isolated slugging (ISO) a three-year low and his .240 average significantly below his career mark of .266.
+On top of that, the Miami slugger’s more traditional 2016 stats were not entirely impressive (at least not by his standards), with his .249 isolated slugging (ISO) at a three-year low and his .240 average significantly below his career mark of .266.
 To be fair, there’s a chance that Stanton’s limited games played made it so that his utterly arctic month of May (with its surreal triple slash of .173/.287/.373) weighed heavily on his final line.
 Stanton did club four homers over that 22-game span, but almost nothing else fell for him, as he managed just a .225 batting average on balls in play (BABIP) across that dreadful May compared to his career mark of .322.

 As in previous years, the decision to draft Stanton largely hinges on a fantasy owner’s stomach for injury risk.
 The reward is clear enough — a full barn-burning season from Stanton would be a catalyst for a fantasy title.
 But what about the risk?
 Well, a fourth-round pick isn’t exactly a king’s ransom, but it’s still a pretty important pick.